Radiology Lead Apron for X-Ray & Radiation Protection

 4. Which is better: 0.35 mmPb or 0.50 mmPb lead apron?

 A 0.35 mmPb apron is lighter and suitable for many routine applications.
 A 0.50 mmPb apron provides higher protection and is generally preferred for fluoroscopy, C-arm and interventional procedures.
-The right choice depends on the procedure and radiation safety requirements.

 5. Is a lead-free apron safe?